 Gamification enthusiasts will find this strategy appealing.
 You’re more likely to resist temptation if you find it fulfilling to keep the chain running.

-Make rules.
+Make rules

-Delayed gratification can be used as a rule for areas of your life that you lack self-control.
+Delayed gratification can be used as a rule for areas of your life where you lack self-control.
 If you are a shopaholic, you can make it a rule to wait at least three days before buying the jacket you saw on the internet.
 You can also make it a rule that you won’t buy a jacket if you spend more than five minutes debating the purchase.

-Read More: Building Self Discipline
+Read More: Building Self-Discipline

 Read More: How to Increase Your Productivity at Work and at Home